Rothfive/Tortoise_cloud/Training.md

 * `Save Training Configuration`: writes the settings to the training YAML, for loading with the training script.

 After filling in the values, click `Save Training Configuration`, and it should print a message when it's done.

+This will also let you use the selected `Tokenizer JSON` under the `Settings` tab, if you wish to replace it.

+### Tokenizer Vocab.

+**!**NOTE**!**: training on a different tokenizer vocab. is highly experimental.

+The provided tokenizer vocab. is tailored for English, and the base AR model has been heavily trained against it.
+If you're having problems with pronunciation with a language, you can create a new tokenizer JSON.

+Keep in mind, you should replace any tokens *after* `z` (index 39) with whatever additional phonemes you want.
+You'll also want to provide a good list of merged-text like `th`, as well as provide a definition of the token merge in the `merges` section.

+However, you'll need to train with a high text LR ratio, as you're effectively re-defining what a text token means.

 ### Suggested Settings